wasumayan/SmartContractAnalysis/README.md

 ```
 ## LLM Checker

-Requires an input.txt, and API Key
+Requires an input.txt, and api key